kai-kj/microcompute/doc.md

 bool mc_program_set_mat34(mc_Program *program, char *name, mc_mat34 value);
 bool mc_program_set_mat43(mc_Program *program, char *name, mc_mat43 value);
 ```
 Set the value of uniform value.

 - `program`: The program in which to set the uniform value.
 - `name`: The name of the uniform to set.
 - `value`: The value of the uniform.
-- **returns**: `true` on success, `false` if the variable could not be found.
+- returns: `true` on success, `false` if the variable could not be found.

 ----

 ```c
 mc_Buffer *mc_buffer_create(int binding, size_t size);
 ```
 Create a buffer (SSBO).

 - `binding`: The binding in which to store the buffer.
 - `size`: The size of the buffer.
-- **returns**: A reference to the buffer on success, `NULL` otherwise.
+- returns: A reference to the buffer on success, `NULL` otherwise.

 ----

 ```c
 void mc_buffer_destroy(mc_Buffer *buffer);
 ```
 Destroy a buffer.

 - `buffer`: The buffer to destroy.

 ----

 ```c
 void mc_buffer_rebind(mc_Buffer *buffer, int binding);
 ```
 Rebind a buffer.

 - `buffer`: The buffer to rebind.
 - `binding`: The (new) binding in which to store the buffer.

 ----

 ```c
 void mc_buffer_resize(mc_Buffer *buffer, size_t size);
 ```
 Resize a buffer.

 - `buffer`: The buffer to resize.
 - `binding`: The (new) size of the buffer.

 ----

 ```c
 size_t mc_buffer_get_size(mc_Buffer *buffer);
 ```
 Get the current size of a buffer.

 - `buffer`: The buffer to get the size of.
-- **returns**: The current size of the buffer.
+- returns: The current size of the buffer.

 ----

 ```c
 size_t mc_buffer_write(mc_Buffer *buffer, size_t off, size_t size, void *data);
 ```
 Write data to a buffer.
-If `off` + `size` is larger than the size of the buffer, the function call will fail.
+If `off` + `size` is larger than the size of the
+buffer, the function call will fail.

 - `buffer`: The buffer to write to.
 - `off`: The offset at which to start writing data to.
 Measured in bytes.
 - `size`: The size (length) of the data to be written.
 Measured in bytes.
 - `data`: The data to write.
-- **returns**: The number of bytes written. `size` on success, `0` otherwise.
+- returns: The number of bytes written. `size` on success, `0` otherwise.

 ----

 ```c
 size_t mc_buffer_read(mc_Buffer *buffer, size_t off, size_t size, void *data);
 ```
 Read data from a buffer.
-If `off` + `size` is larger than the size of the buffer, the function call will fail.
+If `off` + `size` is larger than the size of the
+buffer, the function call will fail.

 - `buffer`: The buffer to read from.
 - `off`: The offset at which to start reading data from.
 Measured in bytes.
 - `size`: The size (length) of the data to be read.
 Measured in bytes.
 - `data`: A buffer to write the data into.
 Must be pre-allocated.
-- **returns**: The number of bytes read. `size` on success, `0` otherwise.
+- returns: The number of bytes read. `size` on success, `0` otherwise.